-The Company's proprietary technology was developed by Robert D. Briskman, the Company's co-founder, and was assigned to the Company.
-The Company believes that Mr. Briskman independently developed the technology covered by the Company's issued patents and that it does not violate the proprietary rights of any person.
+The Company's proprietary technology was developed by Robert D. Briskman, the Company's co-founder, and was assigned and belongs to the Company.
+The Company believes that it is the sole owner of the technology covered by the Company's issued patents.
 There can be no assurance, however, that third parties will not bring suit against the Company for patent infringement or for declaratory judgment to have any patents which may be issued to the Company declared invalid.

-If a dispute arises concerning the Company's technology, litigation might be necessary to enforce the Company's patents, to protect the Company's trade secrets or know-how or litigation may occur to determine the scope of the proprietary rights of others.
+If a dispute arises concerning the Company's patents, trade secrets or know-how, litigation might be necessary to enforce the Company's patents, to protect the Company's trade secrets or know-how or litigation may occur to determine the scope of the proprietary rights of others.
 Any such litigation could result in substantial cost to, and diversion of effort by, the Company, and adverse findings in any proceeding could subject the Company to significant liabilities to third parties, require the Company to seek licenses from third parties or otherwise adversely affect the Company's ability to successfully develop and market CD Radio.